OpenListTeam/docs/docs/config/global.md

 ### **Filename char mapping**

-Mainly to map some special characters so that Alist can work normally
+Mainly to map some special characters so that OpenList can work normally

-For example, the `/` symbol is a path symbol in the Alist program.
+For example, the `/` symbol is a path symbol in the OpenList program.
 Some people’s files have `/` symbols that cause the file to be disconnected halfway and cannot be viewed.
 We can use this method to map and convert.

 ```json
 {"/": "|","xx1":"xx1","xx2":"xx2"}